abhishekkatiyar12/dice-project/README.md

 # dice-project
-To calculate the sum on both dices
+To calculate the sum on the faces of both dices